-' Is math an cocair an t-acras; Is meinig a dhean tarcuis air biadh.
-Fuarag eorn a sail mo bhroige A good cook is hunger;
+'Is math an cocair an t-acras : Is meinig a dhean tarcuis air biadh, Fuarag eorn a sail mo bhroige Biadh a b' fhearr a fhuair mi riamli.'

-Woe to him who would depise food.

-A mixture of barley-meal in the heel

-of my shoe
+A good cook is hunger: Woe to him who would despise food.
+A mixture of barley-meal in the heel of my shoe Was the best food that I ever got.